Tamas-Gavlider/choose-smart/README.md

 #### Instructions Page

-I tested all three icons in the footer.
+I tested all three icons in the footer:
-The home icon took me back to the Home page.
+  - The home icon took me back to the Home page.
-The second icon took me to the Game page.
+  - The second icon took me to the Game page.
-The mute/unmute button worked as expected.
+  - The mute/unmute button worked as expected.

 #### Game Page

+I clicked through every choice with the audio on, and the specific video and audio played after each selection.
+In scenarios where the [blinking green neon text](/docs/webpage-ss/loop-text.png) appeared, clicking on it took me back to the first choice.
+I also tested all three icons in the footer:
+  - The home icon correctly took me back to the Home page.
+  - The second icon successfully restarted the game.
+  - The mute/unmute button functioned as expected.

 #### 404 Error page

+I clicked the 'Go Home' button, and it correctly took me back to the Home page.

 ## Credits